What Drone Motor Sizes Do I Need for My FPV?

 A motor stator’s width and height essentially serve as a compromise between cooling and responsiveness.
 Depending on how you fly, you should make a choice.
 For example, bigger stator motors may provide greater cooling for slow cinewhoops hauling a heavier GoPro.
 Taller stator lengths may be preferable for sports drones or racing drones that react quickly.
 Larger stators also make it possible for larger bearings, which can enhance performance, lifespan, and smoothness.

-Choosing the Right Brushless Motor Sizes for Your Drone
+Choosing the Right Drone Motor Sizes for Your FPV

-To ascertain the optimal brushless motor sizes for your drone, proceed as follows:
+To ascertain the optimal drone motor sizes for your FPV drone, proceed as follows:

 • First: Size of Frame